As virus cases rise, more of California shuts down

 The problem is worse among adults 18-34, who tend to carpool, work in closer proximity and “be a little more social," said Stanislaus County Public Health spokeswoman Kamlesh Kaur.

+Republican state Assemblyman James Gallagher, who is suing Gov. Gavin Newsom, a Democrat, over his shutdown orders, criticized the administration for penalizing businesses when officials mainly are blaming private gatherings.

+“The completely arbitrary response is to shut down small businesses again, who were already on the brink of going out,” he said.
+“Small businesses, churches, nail salons, restaurant owners — that’s who ends up as a practical matter getting shut down.”

-San Francisco, which has from the start of the pandemic taken a very aggressive approach to combatting the virus, announced Tuesday it will halt indoor dining starting Saturday, including at food courts and restaurants and at bars that serve food.
+San Francisco, which has from the start of the pandemic taken an aggressive approach to combatting the virus, announced it will halt indoor dining starting Saturday, including at food courts and restaurants and at bars that serve food.
 High schools that have not yet reopened indoors will not be able to do so and gyms and movie theaters will have to cut back capacity.

 “Making a decision to support opening a business, and then asking that business to close, it is heartbreaking, it is very, very unfortunate, but it is necessary,” Mayor London Breed said.